chapter09/avada-cloud/README.md

     ├── hive-1.2.1
     └── spark-1.6.1

-If you want to run Spark across regions of EC2, please notice that a patch will be required to apply to `spark-1.6.1`.
+If you want to run Spark **across regions of EC2**, please notice that a patch will be required to apply to `spark-1.6.1`.

 Please refer to [https://github.com/apache/spark/pull/12240/files](https://github.com/apache/spark/pull/12240/files)